 I wanted to understand all the possible positive and negative (short and long term) effects of cranberry juice on my body so I can observe how cranberries will influence my physical, emotional and mental health.

-Cranberry juice is not a tasty beverage, but it is quite an effective and supportive sour remedy, having many benefits (see part 2 above), one of which is the ability to stop short or long term diarrhea according to some of my reader’s experience and my own as well.
-When you regularly start to drink cranberry juice, you may experience more difficulty defecating or some constipation, especially in the beginning stages.
-If these inconveniences don’t adjust during the next 3-4 days, decrease the concentration of your cranberry juice i.e., the number of cranberries you are using to make the juice.
-Also, it’s a good idea to decrease the concentration of your juice if you have ulcers, gastritis or begin to experience any negative effects from cranberry juice.
-When you become accustomed to the juice, you may increase the concentration of the juice to gradually find your optimal healing and prophylactic dose.
+Cranberry juice is not a tasty beverage, but it is quite supportive sour remedy, having benefits (see part 2 above), one of which is the ability to stop short or long term diarrhea according to some of my reader’s experience and my own as well.
+Also, it’s a good idea to decrease the concentration of your juice or even to stop to drink it, if you have hemorrhoid, ulcers, gastritis or begin to experience any negative effects from cranberry juice.

 The juice, meaning the distilled water solution of highly blended cranberries can be a stronger remedy, unlike whole cranberries.